mstykow/cloud-app-factory/README.md

 yarn start
 ```

 to start the web app locally.
-You should be greeted by the following screen (our your localized version of it):
+You should be greeted by the following screen (or your localized version of it):

 ![web-auth](media/web-auth.png#75p)